input-output-hk/high-assurance-legacy/CONTRIBUTING.md

   * Put only related changes into a single commit.

+  * Use correct spelling for the author name (for example, include all diacritics).

   * Use Markdown for the entire commit message (subject line and body).

   * Separate the subject line from the body with a blank line.